-Irene is the Director of Data Visualization at Bocoup and the Program Chair of OpenVis Conf, a two-day conference about data visualization on the open web.
-She is an information visualization researcher and developer, making engaging, informative and interactive data-driven stories, experiences and exploratory interfaces on the web.
-Prior to joining Bocoup, she was a Research Developer at IBM Research’s Visual Communication Lab.
-She received her B.S in Computer Science from the University of Massachusetts Amherst in 2006.
+Irene Ros is the director of data visualization at Bocoup and the program chair of OpenVis Conf, a 2-day conference on data visualization on the open Web.
+Irene is an information visualization researcher and developer, making engaging, informative, and interactive data-driven stories, experiences, and exploratory interfaces on the Web.
+Prior to joining Bocoup, she was a research developer at IBM Research’s Visual Communication Lab.
+She received her BS in computer science from the University of Massachusetts Amherst.

 Mark is founder of Ubuntu, a popular free operating system for desktops and servers.
 Ubuntu is beautiful, easy to use and precision engineered for consumers and large-scale enterprise deployments alike.
 It has been adopted by an amazing number of people, from families that just want a PC that works for safe web surfing, to heavy industry, massive cloud computing environments, supercomputers, several armies, national police forces, banks and schools in the Amazon.